-In a paper by Johnston et al60, even within established training programmes, there are differences in what is taught: some programmes do not include intestinal or urological surgery (Asia), and in Europe chemotherapy is not normally administered by gynaecologic oncologists.
-The authors also highlight the need for basic oncology and pathology resources, and that the key to success for any program providing training assistance in low- and middle-income countries is to be flexible and responsive enough to adapt to 'the broad spectrum of needs in each country, and to deliver expertise in a context-specific, culturally sensitive and politically expedient manner'.
+In a paper by Johnston et al81, even within established training programmes, there are differences in what is taught: some programmes do not include intestinal or urological surgery (Asia), and in Europe, chemotherapy is not normally administered by gynaecologic oncologists.
+The authors also highlight the need for basic oncology and pathology resources, and that the key to success for any program providing training assistance in low-and middle-income countries is to be flexible and responsive enough to adapt to "the broad spectrum of needs in each country, and to deliver expertise in a context-specific, culturally sensitive, and politically expedient manner".
+Pramesh et al arque that the limited availability of quality context-specific evidence, and ability to establish "treatment decisions, clinical guidelines, and resource allocation" is a consequence of the paucity of clinical trials in low- and middle-income countries with the highest global burden of cancer82.